mkicjn/paraforth/README.md

 ### Quirks and Features:

 * Tiny binary executable size - under one kilobyte
-* Very fast - an informal benchmark estimates approximately 2x speedup over `gforth-fast`
+* Fast - a basic informal benchmark estimates approximately 2-3x speedup over `gforth-fast`
   * (Benchmark task was to find the longest Collatz sequence for starting values under 1 million)
 * Fewer primitives than eForth - 20 vs. 31 - and at least 2 of those are not even strictly necessary
 * Compile-only Forth, with no `STATE` variable and no interpreter buffer